-The two apartment houses were owned by the builder, Thomas White, and his wife, Henriette (Kurrus) White, and originally were called The White House apartments.
-Thomas White is shown as the owner of 364-366 Commonwealth on the original building permit application, dated August 12, 1889, and on the final building inspection report, dated December 17, 1890.
-Henriette K. White is shown as the owner of 362 Commonwealth on the original building permit application, dated March 20, 1890, and on the final building inspection report, dated December 17, 1890 (drawings of the floor plan of a typical floor in each building are bound with the building inspection reports, located in the Boston Public Library’s Arts Department; the drawing for 364-366 Commonwealth could not be copied because of water damage).
+The two apartment houses originally were owned by the builder, Thomas White, and his wife, Henriette (Kurrus) White.
+Thomas White is shown as the owner of 364-366 Commonwealth on the original building permit application, dated August 12, 1889, and on the final building inspection report, dated December 17, 1890, Henriette K. White is shown as the owner of 362 Commonwealth on the original building permit application, dated March 20, 1890, and on the final building inspection report, dated December 17, 1890 (floor plans of a typical floor in each building are bound with the building inspection reports, located in the Boston Public Library’s Arts Department; the drawing for 364-366 Commonwealth could not be copied because of water damage).

 In his Houses of Boston’s Back Bay, Bainbridge Bunting indicates that 362 Commonwealth was built in 1889 and was a 10-unit building, and that a second 6-unit building was built at 366 Commonwealth.
-The original building permits and final inspection reports, however, indicate a 6-unit building at 362 Commonwealth, and a 10-unit building at 364-366 Commonwealth.
+However, the original building permits, final inspection reports, and deeds indicate that a 6-unit building was built at 362 Commonwealth, and a 10-unit building at 364-366 Commonwealth.

 In addition to residential apartments, 364-366 Commonwealth also included commercial space on Massachusetts Avenue.
 Among the non-residential tenants from about 1892 to 1900 was Carro Morrell Clark, who operated a stationery and variety store, and later a dry goods store.
 She was a lodger at various locations until August of 1897, when she married Charles F. Atkinson, manager of the Bowdoin Square Theatre; after their marriage, they lived at 848 Beacon.
 In 1900 she founded the C. M. Clark Publishing Company, credited as being the first woman-owned publishing company in the United States.
 Soon after founding the business, she moved it to 185 Summer and then to 211 Tremont.
 The firm was disbanded in 1912, and she and Charles Atkinson divorced in 1913.
 In 1914, she married Leon Henry Lempert, Jr., an architect from Rochester, New York, noted for designing theatres.
 In later years, Carro (Clark) Lempert authored a series of children’s books under the name Carro Frances Warren.

-The property changed hands and by 1959 was owned by Reith-Speigel, Inc. In June of 1959, it applied for (and subsequently received) permission to remove the existing front entries and make a new, single entrance at 362 Commonwealth
+The property changed hands and on March 3, 1959 was acquired by Reith-Speigel, Inc. In June of 1959, it applied for (and subsequently received) permission to remove the existing front entries and make a new, single entrance at 362 Commonwealth.

-In May of 1962, the Board of Appeal issued a decision (the appellant being Leah Realty, Inc.) allowing the consolidation of 362-364-366 Commonwealth as a single property.
+On May 25, 1962, the Board of Appeal issued a decision on Leah Realty’s appeal allowing consolidation of 362-364-366 Commonwealth as a single property but required that there be at least two entrances, one at 362 Commonwealth and the other at either 364 or 366 Commonwealth.
 In the decision, it indicated that 362 Commonwealth consisted of 9 apartments, 364 Commonwealth consisted of 20 apartments, and 366 Commonwealth consisted of 11 apartments and 5 retail stores, which the appellant was converting into 15 apartments and retail stores.
-The resulting occupancy of 362-366 Commonwealth therefore would by 44 apartments, 5 retail stores, and 1 real estate office.
-The Board allowed the consolidation of the buildings but required that there be at least two entrances, one at 362 Commonwealth and the other at either 364 or 366 Commonwealth.
+The resulting occupancy of 362-366 Commonwealth was 44 apartments, 5 retail stores, and 1 real estate office.

-In October of 1974, it filed for (and subsequently received) permission to legalize the occupancy as 81 apartments, 5 stores, and 4 offices.
+In October of 1974, Arlford Realty filed for (and subsequently received) permission to legalize the occupancy as 81 apartments, 5 stores, and 4 offices.
 In November of 1974, it filed to modify the occupancy by converting one of the stores into a launderette.

-In February of 1977, the First American Bank for Savings foreclosed on a mortage given by the Arlford Realty Corporation and took possession of the properties through foreclosure.
+On February 4, 1977, the First American Bank for Savings foreclosed on a mortage given by the Arlford Realty Corporation and took possession of 362-366 Commonwealth.

 On June 15, 1977, 362-366 Commonwealth was purchased from the First American Bank for Savings by Frederick W. Rust, III, trustee of the 362 Commonwealth Trust.
 In July of 1977, he filed for (and subsequently received) permission to convert one of the stores into a restaurant, so that the occupancy became 81 apartments, 3 stores, 4 offices, 1 launderette, and 1 restaurant.

 In February of 1980, prior to acquiring the property, 362 Commonwealth Inc. had filed for (and subsequently received) permission to convert the property into 59 apartments, 3 stores, 2 offices, 1 launderette, and 1 restaurant.

-In September of 1981, 362 Commonwealth, Inc., converted the property into 61 residential condominiums and six commercial condominium units, the Commonwealth Condominium.
+On September 4, 1981, 362 Commonwealth, Inc., converted the property into 61 residential condominium units and six commercial condominium units, the Commonwealth Condominium.